-So while you may consult this town the tax rates map or spreadsheet, you may also want to consider the town’s median tax amounts (which take into account assessed value) and home prices.
+So while you may consult this town tax rates map or one of these spreadsheets (1 & 2), you may also want to consider the town’s median tax amounts (which take into account assessed value) and home prices.
 Read more in Understanding Property Taxes in New Hampshire and Taxes and Regulations.

 2017 Median Rents

 This readily available data comes from the more heavily populated areas of the state via Porcupine Real Estate.
 It will give you an idea of what to expect.
 Merrimack Valley

 - Manchester: 1 bedroom: $962 – 2 bedroom: $1280 – 3 bedroom: $1300

 - Nashua: 1 bedroom: $1195 – 2 bedroom: $1559 – 3 bedroom: $1522

 - Concord: 1 bedroom: $994 – 2 bedroom: $1211 -3 bedroom: $1494

 - Portsmouth: 1 bedroom: $1218 – 2 bedroom: $1522 – 3 bedroom: $1672